Magyartanulas/magyartanulas.github.io/infinitive_negation.md

 ---

-The infinitive mood conveys a verb that has no tense or relation to a noun.
+The infinitive conveys a verb that has no tense or relation to a noun.

-In English, if you look up a verb in the dictionary, it will give you the verb in the infinitive mood.
+In English, if you look up a verb in the dictionary, it will give you the verb in the infinitive.
 These verbs can be either preceded by `to`, succeeded by `ing` or not at all.

 * I need *to go*.